postcss/sugarss/README.md

 ```

 There is no “silent” comments in SugarSS.
 Output CSS will contain all comments
 from `.sss` source.
-You can use [postcss-discard-comments] to make
+But you can use [postcss-discard-comments]
-Sass’s silent/loud comments behaviour.
+for Sass’s silent/loud comments behaviour.

 [postcss-discard-comments]: https://www.npmjs.com/package/postcss-discard-comments

 ## Text Editors

 We are working on syntax highlight support in text editors.

 Right now, you can set `Sass` or `Stylus` syntax highlight for `.sss` files.

 ## Usage